druglogics/ags-paper/docs/index.md

     pr_auc = res_comb_pr$auc.davis.goadrich))
 ```

-The scrambled type is set to **none** for the curated CASCADE 1.0 topology.

-Interestingly, there were some topologies which didn't produce not even $1$ boolean model with a stable state when using the genetic algorithm of `Gitsbe` (so no predictions could be made for these topologies):
+Interestingly, there were some scrambled topologies which didn't produce not even $1$ boolean model with a stable state when using the genetic algorithm of `Gitsbe` (so no predictions could be made for these topologies):

 ```r
 ordered_types = c('none', 'source', 'target', 'effect', 'all')